Cleveland Robbery Attorneys

 Robbery charges in Ohio are felony offenses that can carry lengthy prison sentences, steep fines, and long-term consequences that affect your employment, housing, and personal reputation.

+At Patituce & Associates, we defend people throughout Cleveland and Cuyahoga County who are charged with robbery and other serious theft crimes.
 We understand how high the stakes are, so we approach every case with preparation, discretion, and a commitment to protecting your rights at every stage.

 Trust Patituce & Associates With Your Defense